Set up XCharge for payment integration.

 - Enter the Auth Key (32 digits).

 - Enter the Terminal ID (8 digits).

-- Enable X-Web for patient portal payments: Check to allow patients to make a payment online (not required if only using Automatic Recurring Charges).
+- Enable X-Web for Payment Portal payments: Check to allow patients to make payments online using the Payment Portal (not required if only using Automatic Recurring Charges).

 Click OK to save settings.

 Below are some points to consider based on a user's experience installing the XCharge server using a terminal.

 - Setup may take 1 - 2 hours plus follow-up.

 - When calling the XCharge help desk the first time, choose Install in the Touch Tone menu (not Tech Support).

 - Install XCharge as a Windows Service to prevent accidental shutdown of the XCharge program and/or server.